TheSudheer/terraform-cicd-integration/README.md

 ## Troubleshooting

 - **Error: "No such property: jar for class: java.lang.String"**
-  Ensure the string interpolation is correctly formatted:
+  Verify the string interpolation is correctly formatted:
   ```groovy
   "build/libs/java-gradle-project-${version}.jar"
   ```
 - **Insecure Protocol Issues:**
-  Set `allowInsecureProtocol = true` in the Gradle configuration.
+  Ensure `allowInsecureProtocol = true` is set in the Gradle configuration.

 ## Proof of Nexus Repository